 Bettas are carnivorous and will greatly enjoy such a diet.
-Food pellets made specifically for Bettas are the beginners best option.
-This has high protein content and not much fillers which may lead to digestion issues along the way.
+Food pellets made specifically for bettas are the beginner’s best option.
+This has high protein content and not many fillers which may lead to digestion issues along the way.

 If your local fish store can provide you live foods such as daphnia, brine shrimp, bloodworms (as treats only), and mosquito larvae then you can add them to your betta fish’s diet.
-A varied meat-based diet will provide your Betta the nutrients it needs.
+A varied meat-based diet will provide your betta with the nutrients it needs.

 Avoid overfeeding.
 Only give food that your Betta can finish within 3 minutes.